Keep Up Play Safe

 We want the Grassroots Football Community to get involved and help raise the profile of the #KeepUpPlaySafe campaign to ensure the message that ‘we all have a role to play in safeguarding’ is seen and heard loud and clear.

-If the video is not for you – you can still play your part!
+If your Team don’t want to make a video – You can still play your part!

 Scroll down to check that you’re doing what you can to ensure a safe and positive environment for children, young people and vulnerable adults.